 - We will depart early for our morning jeep ride with Switzerland of America Jeep Tours to Black Bear Pass where we’ll capture the morning sunrise over the San Juan Mountains illuminating vast fields of wildflowers with the mountains as a backdrop.

-- Late morning we will head back down the hill stopping along the way for some other spectacular photo ops.
+- Later we’ll head back down the hill stopping along the way for some other photo ops.

 - We’ll spend a bit of time resting and downloading our images before walking downtown for lunch.